Penn Quarter, Washington, DC

 At this moment in time there was very little information to substantiate any of the elements of a believable plot: The who, what, when, where, why and the how!

 Max needed answers to all those questions, and the immediate lack of those answers was a very good reason to be concerned, very concerned.
-Each question needed to have factual answers — facts necessary for the report to be considered complete.
+Each question needed to have factual answers, and those facts were necessary for the report to be considered complete.
 Importantly, none of these questions can be answered with a simple “yes” or “no”.

 The sums involved for the delivery of the assignment had been substantial, but in hindsight the question had to be asked, “would it be enough?”.
-Fear had never been an emotion that Max had experienced before but the initial confidence was beginning to be tested as the enormity of the task ahead began to darken that confidence like a giant plague of locusts.
+Fear and self-doubt had never been emotions that Max had experienced before, but the initial confidence was beginning to be tested as the enormity of the task ahead began to darken that confidence like a giant plague of locusts.

 Would genuine and substantiated facts combined with ingenuity guarantee successful contract delivery?
-This was however a most unusual contract, even for Max who had history, a proven history of contract delivery, each contract from the simplest to most complex had been completed, sometimes under the most extreme and complicated conditions.
+This was however a most unusual contract, even for Max who had history, a proven history of contract delivery.
+Each of those contracts, from the simplest to the most complex had been completed, sometimes under the most extreme and complicated conditions.
 Several of the most demanding of clients had been so impressed that additional bonus payments had been made through Zurich, even though there were no additional payment clauses stated within their contracts that instigated those further payments.